analogdevicesinc/libad9361-iio/README.md

 This is a simple library used for userspace,
  - which manages multi-chip sync (on platforms (FMCOMMS5) where multiple AD9361 devices are use)
  - can create AD9361 specific FIR filters on the fly,

+**Docs**

+Doxygen-based documentation is available at: http://analogdevicesinc.github.io/libad9361-iio/

 License : [![License](https://img.shields.io/badge/license-LGPL2-blue.svg)](https://github.com/analogdevicesinc/libad9361-iio/blob/master/COPYING.txt)